The Incomplete Record in New York State Rifle & Pistol Association v. City of New York

 A Second Amendment case now pending at the Supreme Court, New York State Rifle & Pistol Ass’n v.
 City of New York, tests the extent to which New York City may limit the movement of guns along city streets.
 The briefing in that case is, however, incomplete.
 Second Amendment jurisprudence calls for an examination of historical analogues to the firearms regulation at issue.
 Here, the New York State Rifle and Pistol Association asserted that there are none.
 This Article identifies numerous historical analogues to the City’s transportation restrictions, most of which were not identified in the briefing before the Court.

-Eric J. Mogilnicki et al., The Incomplete Record in New York State Rifle & Pistol Association v.
+The Incomplete Record in New York State Rifle & Pistol Association v.
 City of New York,

 SMU L. Rev. F.